 It is clear that philanthropic organizations and governments cannot solve the world’s problems alone.
 Investments from capital markets can not only exponentially increase impact, but also produce returns to investors.

-What it Means to be an Impact Investor
+What it Means to be a Social Impact Investor

-Almost anyone can be an impact investor, but the type of investments you make depend on your personal investment and impact goals.
-There is a spectrum of impact investments: one end is focused primarily on returns, and the other is focused primarily on impact.
+Almost anyone can be a social impact investor, but the type of investments you make depend on your personal investment and impact goals.
+There is a spectrum of social impact investments: one end is focused primarily on returns, and the other is focused primarily on impact.
 See this diagram from the Rockefeller Foundation:

 An example of a lower impact, higher return product would be an investment in a company that has a platform of corporate social responsibility.

-An example of a high impact, lower return product may include investment in companies that regularly make grants to nonprofits, or whose business model integrates social or environmental strategies.
+An example of a high social impact, lower return product may include investment in companies that regularly make grants to nonprofits, or whose business model also integrates environmental strategies.

 “Impact investments can also be incredibly complex, sometimes creating new financial vehicles or new types of arrangements between partners.
 These pioneering deals—which could include infusing capital into startup social enterprises, for example, or investing in pay-for-success contracts—often require expert advice, especially for newcomers. – Rockefeller Foundation